 Component Objective Key Features Base Salary Reflects each executive's level of responsibility, leadership, tenure, and contribution to the achievement of the Company's business objectives and is designed to be competitive with our peer group Fixed compensation that is reviewed annually and adjusted as appropriate.
-Annual Incentive Award Measures and rewards achievement of short- term performance goals that apply to the annual business plan Performance-based cash incentives are based on the achievement of performance goals.
-Restricted Stock Awards Restricted stock awards which vest over three years under which the ultimate value realized varies with our common stock price.
+Annual Incentive Award Measures and rewards achievement of short-term performance goals that apply to the annual business plan Performance-based cash incentives are based on the achievement of performance goals.
+Restricted Stock Awards business objectives by tying incentives to the Restricted stock awards which vest over three years under which the ultimate value realized varies with our common stock price.
 Restricted stock awards represent 50% of our executive officers' LTI awards.
-Performance- based Restricted Stock Unit Awards (PSUs) officers with our stockholders by determining the number of shares earned for each Performance-based LTI awards represent 50% of our executive officers' LTI awards.
+Performance-based Restricted Stock Unit Awards (PSUs) with our stockholders by determining the number of Performance-based LTI awards represent 50% of our executive officers' LTI awards.
 The ultimate number of units earned is based on the achievement of our TSR relative to the peer group.
 Executive Life Insurance Program Provides life insurance protection and retirement savings for our executive officers The Company's contributions each year equal 5% of each executive's salary and prior year's bonus, used to purchase life insurance coverage.
 Employment Agreements Provide industry appropriate post-termination compensation in certain circumstances to our CEO, President, and other certain executives.
 Employment agreements reflect current governance standards.
 Severance benefits related to a change in control require that the executive's employment has been involuntarily or constructively terminated ("double trigger").
 There are no golden parachute excise tax or other tax "gross-ups".
-Other Benefits Our executive officers participate in the retirement and welfare plan programs on the same terms as all other employees.
+Other Benefits 401(k) Plan participation and employee welfare plan programs designed to be competitive in recruiting and retaining employees